bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 # Algorithms That Are Confirmed to be QSVT-expressable

--Quantum Search
+* Quantum Search

--Hamiltonian Simulation and Quantum Walks
+* Hamiltonian Simulation and Quantum Walks

--Something similar to 'Shor's Algorithm'
+* Something similar to 'Shor's Algorithm'

--Matrix Inversion / HHL (for solving linear systems of equations)
+* Matrix Inversion / HHL (for solving linear systems of equations)

--Several QML applications
+* Several QML applications

 # Short-term Goals